Hot Weather Forecast For Sindh - UrduPoint

 Hot Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 10th Apr, 2023 ) :Pakistan Meteorological Department on Monday predicted hot and dry weather in most districts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 15th Apr, 2023 ) :Pakistan Meteorological Department on Saturday predicted hot and dry weather in most districts of the Sindh province during the next 24 hours.
+However, dusty and gusty winds were predicted in Sukkur, Larkana and surrounding areas.

 Mainly, hot and dry weather is likely to prevail in the province.